LaraKarim/Health_Care_App/README.md

 # Healthapp

-A new Flutter project, Using firebase for data management.
+## Description
-The Health Application is a comprehensive health management solution designed to help users track fitness activities, manage medication intake, and schedule appointments with healthcare providers.
+The Health-Care Application is a comprehensive health management solution designed to help users track fitness activities, manage medication intake, and schedule appointments with healthcare providers.
 It provides features such as user authentication, profile management, intuitive user interface, fitness tracking, medication management, and appointment scheduling.

 ## Getting Started